Changelog¶

 Compression should improve performance but it increases RAM and CPU use.

-If you want to disable compression, add compression=None
+If you want to disable compression, add compression=None when calling

 Note

-Version 4.0 removes the state_name
+Version 4.0 removes the state_name attribute of protocols.

-Use protocol.state.name
+Use protocol.state.name instead of protocol.state_name.

 Also:

-instances can be used as asynchronous iterators on Python ≥ 3.6.
+WebSocketCommonProtocolinstances can be used as asynchronous iterators on Python ≥ 3.6.
 They yield incoming messages.Added

-for listening on Unix sockets.Added the
+unix_serve()for listening on Unix sockets.Added the

-attribute to the return value ofserve()
+socketsattribute to the return value ofserve().Reorganized and extended documentation.

 Aborted connections if they don’t close within the configured

-.Rewrote connection termination to increase robustness in edge cases.
+timeout.Rewrote connection termination to increase robustness in edge cases.

 Stopped leaking pending tasks when

-is called on a connection while it’s being closed.Reduced verbosity of “Failing the WebSocket connection” logs.
+cancel()is called on a connection while it’s being closed.Reduced verbosity of “Failing the WebSocket connection” logs.

 Allowed